 Degreasing and cleaning → preheating → salt bath nitriding → salt bath oxidation → desalting and cleaning → drying (polishing → salt bath oxidation → desalting and cleaning → drying) → oil immersion.

-It is often used to replace carburizing quenching, ion nitriding, chromium plating and other heat treatment and surface strengthening technologies to improve the wear resistance and corrosion resistance of products and solve the problem of hardening deformation.
+This technology is often used as an alternative to carburizing and quenching, ion nitriding, and chromium plating.
+It improves the wear and corrosion resistance of products while reducing the risk of hardening deformation.

 1. Test materials and methods